C-DAC Ahmedabad

-Centre for Development of Advanced Computing (C-DAC) is an institution established in March 1988 as a Scientific Society of the Department of Information Technology (formerly Dept. of Electronics) Ministry of Communications and Information Technology, Government of India.
+The Centre for Development of Advanced Computing (C-DAC) is an institution established in March 1988 as a Scientific Society of the Department of Information Technology (formerly Dept. of Electronics) Ministry of Communications and Information Technology, Government of India.
 C-DAC is India's National Initiative in advanced computing.
 C-DAC runs its Multi-Lingual Computing popularly known as the GIST Technology.
 C-DAC is governed by a Member Governing Council by the Hon’ble Minister for Communication and Information Technology.

-C-DAC's GIST-PACE Imparting quality computer education at a reasonable cost.
-With the intention to take GIST Technology to the grass root levels, the PACE program was developed to impart training in basic & high-end computing using the Indian languages as the medium.
+The PACE program was developed to impart training in basic & high-end computing using the Indian languages as the medium.
 This initiative was started in January 1996.
 This training program has been named Program for Advancing Computer Education – PACE (CDAC PACE).

 PACE ATC (Authorized Training Centers) Under the PACE banner, training centers are called C-DAC GIST PACE Authorized Training Centers.

-The Centre for Development of Advanced Computing, Ahmedabad PACE Affiliated Training Centre (ATC) of C-DAC, (C-DAC) is the premier organization of the Department of Electronics and Information Technology (DeitY), Ministry of Communications & Information Technology (MCIT) to carry out Research and Development in IT, Electronics, and Associated Skills Education and Development.
+The Centre for Development of Advanced Computing, Ahmedabad PACE Affiliated Training Centre (ATC) of C-DAC, (C-DAC) is an organization of the Department of Electronics and Information Technology (DeitY), Ministry of Communications & Information Technology (MCIT) to carry out research and development in IT, electronics, and associated skills education and development.

 Since 1997, C-DAC ACTS Ahmedabad, with its own campus in Ahmedabad, has provided Art and Design education with a focus on providing creative as well as technical education.